BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

       * Tar and compress all data and copy them to `/data/` drive (for Bgee_v14 the whole $RNASEQ_VITALIT_ALL_RES has been backuped on nas.unil.ch!)

 ## Mapping the libraries: TODOs
   * Should we increase the number of parallel jobs (10) to a higher number (20 for example)?
 Maybe need to change SSH configuration on `bigbgee` to open more than 10 SSH ports.
+Need also to consider simultaneous accesses to Kallisto index files...
 Check machine status during run:
   ```
     ssh bgee@bigbgee.unil.ch
     # The 3 machines used on Vital-IT